NTHSec/Projects/NotionImageDownloader/README.md

 ### 1. `NIDwithoutCaptions.py`

 This script downloads images from Notion and saves them to a specified directory without any additional naming features.
-Images are named sequentially, such as "Image_1.png", "Image_2.png", and so on.
+Images are named sequentially based on the index (or position) of the image on the page.
+The filenames will look like "Image_1.png", "Image_2.png", and so on.

 ### 2. `NIDwithCaptions.py`